sconcept/tester/Readme.md

-Ruby automation framework for gui-based acceptance or end2end tests
+Ruby automation framework web applications
 ==================================

 This framework is a barebones quickstarter for any ruby automation projects you need.  it comes out of the box and ready to go with some powerful features.
 Note:  As you are probably already aware, ruby gems/dependencies can be quite annoying in terms of versions so if you end up running into issues you may need to use particular versions of some gems, at the moment however (14/12/2017) everything here works as expected.
 I've noticed Ruby-cucumber reporting is really poor visually, allure-Rspec is maybe ok but the plugins don't function on cucumber > 2.0.0 so I plan to build a nice looking html report in 2018.

+Attributions:
-[Contributions](http://www.burythehammer.com/) => Used his capybara quickstarter framework as a base for this and in general a very helpful guy
+[Attributions](http://www.burythehammer.com/) => Used his capybara quickstarter framework as a base for this and in general a very helpful guy

 Framework features:
 - Sequential and Parallel execution using rake tasks